 If your goal is to gain muscle, then your nutritionist will likely recommend a diet that’s high in nutrient-dense whole foods.
 Under-eating is the enemy of lean muscle.
 You need to ingest more calories than you burn so that your body can use the surplus for muscle-building.
 This prospect usually excites men, who are more than happy to bulk up at the gym.

 For women, especially those who have bought into traditional dieting wisdom their entire lives, the idea of gaining weight on purpose can be terrifying.

 It can be incredibly difficult to let go of the negative connotations associated with weight gain.
 If you’ve lived your entire life assigning your worth and value to a number, then letting go of those feelings won’t happen overnight.
 It takes time and patience to change your mindset about the scale.
-But it’s worth it if you want to live a healthy life with a low body fat percentage and plenty of lean muscle.
+Having good skeletal muscle mass increases cognition, boosts your immune system and metabolism and reduces your risk of falling and, yes, you will probably weigh more.

 Aviv Clinics delivers a highly effective, science-based treatment protocol to enhance brain performance and improve the cognitive and physical symptoms of conditions such as traumatic brain injuries, fibromyalgia, Lyme, and dementia.
 The Aviv Medical Program’s intensive treatment protocol uses Hyperbaric Oxygen Therapy and includes nutrition management and dietitian support to optimize your diet for better brain health.
 Based on over a decade of research and development, the Aviv Medical Program is holistic and customized to your needs.
 Contact us to learn more.